 (C) 2003 G. Forrest Cook

 This circuit was created as an attempt to make the simplest possible solar powered project.
 It would make an excellent science fair project, and can also serve as a good introduction to solar powered circuitry.
 The circuit has some practical uses such as shedding some light into a dark part of your house.
-The idea is simple, the solar panel converts sunlight into a small electric current.
-The current is sufficient to power a single white LED.
+The idea is simple: the solar panel converts sunlight into a small electric current, the current is used to power a single white LED.

 For an interesting modification to this circuit, replace the 1000uF capacitor with a 1 Farad/5.5V "Memory Backup Capacitor".
 An Elna DB-545D105 device was tested on the circuit, after charging up in the sun for a few minutes, the capacitor was able to keep the LED lit for several minutes after the solar panel was shaded from the sun.

 Most of the work goes into making the solar panel.
 Lay out the cells in any pattern.
 Cut the two pieces of plexiglass and one piece of perforated circuit board so that they are wider than the solar array.
 Stack the three board layers together and drill holes for the mounting screws.
 When the project is finished, the center circuit board will be spaced away from the front and back plastic panels with extra nuts acting as spacers on the mounting screws.
 The idea is to get an air gap above and below the circuit board so that there is room for the solar cells and wiring.

 Mount the solar cells on the perf board and solder them into a series string.
 An easy way to do this is to solder short segments of thin hookup wire to each cell, route the wires through the perf board and solder the ends on the bottom.
 Connect two wires to the ends of the series string of cells and secure the wires to the circuit board.
 For outdoor applications, seal the edge of the panel with silicone caulk or other water proof material.
 Also, seal the mounting screws where they pass through the plexiglass.